Ithil-protocol/jobs/README.md

 # Job Board
-A list of open positions at Ithil
+A list of open positions at Ithil.